-Learning objectives are the most important component of a quality cooperative work/internship experience.
+Learning objectives are the most important component of a quality work experience education.
 Clear, challenging objectives will help students grow and perform well on the job and in the classroom.
 Students in the program do not simply earn units for working; these units reflect specific learning based on measurable objectives.
-The learning objectives are, in effect, a written agreement between the student, the employer, and Rio Hondo College.
+The learning objectives are, in effect, a written agreement between the student, the employer, and Río Hondo College.